margolisj/go-supreme/readme.md

   * Bug when no size is specified but it is a sized item - Same as first bug listed
 * Replace logging with: https://github.com/rs/zerolog - 9/29
 * Figure out how much time jitter adds to retrys, we probably want this kept to a minimum - 9/29
+* Task Update: - 10/2
+  * Add and use task Id in logging- 10/2
+  * Set task status during everything - 10/2
+  * Move checkout make it work off task log instead of with ID int - 10/2

 ## Objectives